voronianski/jquery.avgrund.js/README.md

 Tested with jQuery versions 1.4+

-File size is ~1.9Kb
+File size is ~1Kb when minified.

 ## Usage

-You can simply init Avgrund with one line:
+You can simply include javascript file and init Avgrund with one line:

 ```javascript
 $('element').avgrund();